AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Additional Implementation Details

-\textbf{Execution Protocol:} Adhere to the following strict rules: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{Index Fidelity:} The index values provided are the actual indices from the source CSV.
-Use these exact values when referencing data points or parameterizing tool calls. \item \textbf{Batch Execution:} Efficiency is paramount.
-Identify all necessary tools required by the plan and invoke them together in a single turn. \item \textbf{Compliance:} Do not deviate from the plan; focus solely on execution logic. \end{itemize}
+\textbf{Execution Protocol:} Adhere to the following strict rules: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{Evidence-Driven Stopping Criterion:} Collect as much diverse tool evidence as possible; stop calling only when the evidence is sufficient to determine all anomaly locations.
+Do not stop early unless every candidate interval has been sufficiently supported. \item \textbf{Batch Execution:} Efficiency is paramount.
+Try to invoke more independent tools in few turns. \item \textbf{Compliance:} Do not deviate from the domain rules; focus solely on execution logic. \end{itemize}

 \end{StrategyBox}